-This research theme will address questions such as:
+This research theme will ask:

 Case study: Re-introducing the nationally vulnerable red-tailed phascogale into Kojonup Reserve

-Bush Heritage Australia’s first translocation of a threatened mammal – the tiny red-tailed phascogale – into the largest protected area of wandoo woodland in Western Australia’s Kojonup region has boosted the prospects of long-term survival of this tiny tree-leaping marsupial.
+Bush Heritage Australia’s first translocation of a threatened mammal – the tiny Red-tailed Phascogale – into the largest protected area of wandoo woodland in Western Australia’s Kojonup region has boosted the prospects of long-term survival of this tiny tree-leaping marsupial.

 Once widespread across much of Western Australia and semi-arid southern Australia, Bush Heritage partnered with Western Australia’s Department of Parks and Wildlife to reduce the threat of extinction for the phascogale.

 In two phases, from 2010 to 2012, 30 phascogales were translocated onto Kojonup Reserve using wool-lined nest boxes to augment natural hollows used for nesting and breeding.
 Bush Heritage’s long-term feral predator and rabbit control program at Kojonup Reserve has protected them from predators and maintained habitat quality.

 Several years on, the phascogales are breeding and continuing to use the nest boxes extensively, with additional boxes added to extend the area and encourage the population to grow.